alid3bs/alid3bs/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on 1 project and 2 competitions on Kaggle
-- 🌱 I'm currently studying the AI field at the information technology institute (ITI)
+- 🌱 I'm currently studying the AI field at the Information Technology Institute (ITI)

 <!--
 **alid3bs/alid3bs** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.